InnocentAnyaele/GPTContext/README.md

 1. Download the project from github
 2. Make sure to set your OPEN_AI_KEY environment variable using keys.py or just storing it in the os.env.
 3. Set your BEARER_TOKEN using the same keys.py file (uncomment the part of the code that imports and use keys.py) or set it using the os environment.
 4. Get an OpenAI API key and store it in a file named `keys.py` at the root directory with the name `OPENAI_API_KEY` and store a random 'BEARER_TOKEN' variable.
-This will mathc
+This will match the token passed from the front end for verification purposes.
 5. Open a terminal and navigate to the project directory.
 6. Install the Python dependencies by running the following command:
 ``` pip install -r requirements.txt ```